The Traditional Chinese Technique Behind Our New Hand-Painted Glass Ornaments

 Each artisan who produces our ornaments trains for at least a year, and spends between eight and 10 years honing the technique before they’re considered an accomplished painter.
 Only about six ornaments are produced each day by way of this careful four-step process.
 First, a design is mapped out on the inside of the glass orb using a fine brush.
 Next, it's colored in—dark pigments are painted first, followed by highlights to lend depth and dimension to the motif.
 Finally, a thicker brush is used to apply the background color, before the cap and ribbon are placed on the top of the ornament and the process is complete.

-This season, we’re delighted to present a fresh fleet of hand-painted glass ornaments, each inspired by the Museum’s encyclopedic collection and crafted according to this historic technique.
-Below, sneak a peak at the creation of an ornament belonging to our new Winter Birds Hand-Painted Glass Ornament Set, and shop this season's latest introductions.
+This season, we’re delighted to present a fresh fleet of hand-painted glass ornaments, each inspired by the Museum’s collection and crafted according to this historic technique.
+Below, sneak a peak at the creation of a Met Store ornament, and shop this season's latest introductions.

 Unicorn in a Garden Hand-Painted Glass Ornament